 Clearwater’s main hospital is the Morton Plant Hospital

-For Local Businesses including Food & Drinks, Services, Health & Medical, Education, Sports & Recreation, Arts & Entertainment and more, see our Destin Business Directory (coming soon).
+For Local Businesses including Food & Drinks, Services, Health & Medical, Education, Sports & Recreation, Arts & Entertainment and more, see our Business Directory

 Who we are

 We are locals and writers who love to research, explore, and share information about Florida.
-Our goal is simple: to share the positive (and sometimes not so positive) things that make the area unique.
+Our goal is simple: to share the positive things that make the area unique.
 To be real without an agenda.
 And to support a strong local community.

 All images on this page copyright © FloridaSmart.com, Cortney Tarell, Photographer